Capitulation of Wittenberg: History

-In 1547, Emperor Charles V, with the assistance of the Duke of Alba, captured Wittenberg after the Battle of Mühlberg, where John Frederick I was taken prisoner.
+In 1547, during the Schmalkaldic War, Emperor Charles V, with the assistance of the Duke of Alba, captured Wittenberg after the Battle of Mühlberg, where John Frederick I was taken prisoner.
 The Duke of Alba then presided over a court-martial and condemned John Frederick to death.
-To save his life, the Elector conceded the defeat of Wittenberg and resigned the government of his country in favor of his relative, Maurice of Saxony.
-His sentence was thereupon commuted to imprisonment for life.
-Rescued on 1 September, 1552, he returned to Saxony in a triumphal march and moved the seat of government to Weimar.
+To save his life, the Elector conceded the defeat, and accepted the loss of his electoral post, and his sentence was thereupon commuted to imprisonment for life.
+Thus, the Capitulation of Wittenberg was concluded on 19 May 1547, transferring the Saxon electoral title to Maurice, together with large parts of the Ernestine lands (including the core Duchy of Saxe-Wittenberg).
+Those changes resulted in a radical territorial recomposition of the Electorate of Saxony.